billyc/keyboard/README.md

 - Download [intl+tr.zip](https://github.com/billyc/keyboard-intl-tr/raw/master/intl%2Btr.zip)
 - Unzip the contents, and run `setup.exe`.
 - Then go to your system *Region & Language* control panel, Under the English language options, you should be able to add/remove the "US International Alternate + Turkish" keyboard.
-I actually removed the "US Qwerty" keyboard so that I only use this one.
-You can always add it back later if you don't like this one.
+- For my own system, I removed the "US Qwerty" keyboard so that Windows always defaults to this one.
+Otherwise you may need to pick the keyboard from the `ENG` icon near your system clock / tray.

 ### Full Layout